vovka0009/vovka0009/README.md

 - 👋 Hi, I’m @vovka0009
 - 👀 I’m interested in creating russain localization files for minecraft mods/plugins
 - 🌱 I’m currently learning Java, Python
-- 💞️ Right now not looking for collaborating, but free to join!
+- 💞️ Right now not looking for collaborating, but i'm free to join!
+Also be free to DM me if you need something.
 - 📫 Discord - JustVovka#3888

 <!---